Changes to the Rules of Civil Procedure in Ontario

 Trial procedure changes

 Trial procedures are also impacted for Simplified Procedure cases.
 Jury trials are now prohibited and trials will proceed by judge alone.
 Interestingly, direct examination (previously limited to 10 minutes) has been eliminated in favour of evidence by affidavit, which adverse parties may cross examine and re-examine deponents on without time restrictions.
 However, trials are now limited to five days maximum.
-For more information on the new changes to the rules of civil procedure in Ontario, and how they impact Small Claims Court, contact litigation lawyer Chloe Waind of Merovitz Potechin LLP.
+For more information on the new changes to the rules of civil procedure in Ontario, and how they impact Small Claims Court, the Litigation Lawyers at Merovitz Potechin LLP.

 The content on this website is for information purposes only and is not legal advice, which cannot be given without knowing the facts of a specific situation.
 You should never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
 The use of the website does not establish a solicitor and client relationship.
 If you would like to discuss your specific legal needs with us, please contact our office at 613-563-7544 and one of our lawyers will be happy to assist you.